mudgen/mokens-bug-bounty/README.md

 Currently the beta version of the mokens website is running here: https://mokens.io/

+You can chat with me and ask question in the [Mokens Discord Channel[(https://discord.gg/ZyaqFhE).

 ## Understanding the Mokens Contract

 The mokens contract implements the ERC721, ERC721Enumerable, ERC721Metadata and ERC165 interfaces.